gabrielfalcao/lettuce/docs/intro/overview.rst

 On BDD
 ======

-Behaviour-driven development is such a good approach to maintain a plain workflow, wasting the time with what really matter: *business value*.
+Behaviour-driven development is a very good approach for maintaining the workflow plain, so you only spend time with what really matters: business value.

-The common TDD_ approach, consists basically in writing unit tests, run, make it fail, write code, make it run, make it green.
-This is such a awesome practice, since you can build really trustable code, without wondering what can happen in the future of the project, thus creating a huge amount of code that doesn't make sense.
-Aditionally, next steps use to be: do the same thing with functional, integration and acceptance tests.
+The common BDD approach basically consists in:

+1. writing some unit tests
+2. running these tests
+3. making these tests fail
+4. writing code
+5. making the code pass these tests (green status)

+This is a very awesome practice, since you can build huge and reliable software without fearing the future.
+You don't need to worry if those millions of lines of code won't make sense in 10 years, as long as they keep passing the tests.
+Despite BDD, other kind of tests are very important and usually follow a similar workflow: functional, integration and acceptance.

 Nevertheless, BDD_ brings new perspectives to you, one of them is the outside-in testing development.
 With this approach you can build your